isabella232/limitless-flows-blueprint/blueprint/index.md

 ## The architect flows

-An Architect Flow is required to send a customer question (from an incoming message) to Limitless GigCX.
+A Genesys Cloud Architect flow is required to send a customer question (from an incoming message) to Limitless GigCX.
 This blueprint contains the following flows:

 - **Open messaging** - Connect Limitless GigCX to your open messaging channels
 - **Chat** - Connect Limitless  GigCX to your web chat channels (**Note**: This flow is compatible with web chat v1.1 & web chat v2)